martkist/freech-core/doc/build-osx.md

         make clean

-If all went well, you should now have a twisterd executable in the twister-core directory.
+If all went well, you should now have a freechd executable in the freech-core directory.
 See the Running instructions below.

 Instructions: MacPorts (UNTESTED!!)